useCountdown

 A flexible React hook for creating countdown timers with support for date-based or duration-based countdowns, formatted time display, and full control capabilities.

-hook provides a comprehensive solution for countdown timers in React applications.
+The useCountdown hook provides a comprehensive solution for countdown timers in React applications.
 It supports both duration-based countdowns (e.g., "60 seconds from now") and date-based countdowns (e.g., "until New Year's Eve"), with automatic formatting and complete control over timer state.

 Basic Usage